The 'Sneaky' Hormone, Which Tells Your Body to Burn Fat – And How Most Diets KILL It, Completely Preventing You From Losing Weight

-All good diet programs, including the hot 2-week diet will increase leptin a lot and keep it high, by avoiding habituation to the higher leptin levels and by eliminating foods from your diet that will decrease leptin levels, one of many being sugar.
+All good diet program(If you want real results I recommend leptitox of course) will increase leptin a lot and keep it high, by avoiding habituation to the higher leptin levels and by eliminating foods from your diet that will decrease leptin levels, one of many being sugar.
 If you don’t have the motivation to stick to a diet strategy, you can still loose a bit of weight initially by manipulating leptin with some simple tricks, including the following:

 - Cycling diet: Eat 2 days of high-fat, high-protein and low carb, followed by two high-carb, low-fat days.
 This is a classic diet strategy, and although it does hit a plateau sooner or later, it will keep you losing weight for at least a month